BLACK+DECKER EM720CB7 Turntable Motor Replacement — Step-by-Step Guide

 Can I use my microwave without a working turntable motor?

-Technically the microwave will still heat food, but doing so is not recommended.
+Technically, the microwave will still heat food, but doing so is not recommended.
 Without rotation, microwave energy creates hot and cold spots throughout your food, making it difficult to heat meals evenly and safely.
-For reheating purposes in a pinch, you can manually stop and rotate your dish every 30 seconds, but replacing the motor as soon as possible is the proper long-term solution.
+For reheating in a pinch, you can manually stop and rotate your dish every 30 seconds, but replacing the motor as soon as possible is the proper long-term solution.

 How long does a replacement turntable motor typically last?